Ehc1000/Race-Walking-Data-Visualization/README.md

 This is the (new) repo for an application which allows a user to display, graph, and modify a large swathe of race walking data.

+## Prerequisites

+Install [wkhtmltodpf](https://wkhtmltopdf.org/downloads.html) and add its bin folder to your path.

 ## Running the application

 First, use pip to install the dependencies.